WHAT ARE THE NINE BIODYNAMIC PREPARATIONS & WHAT IS THE DESIRED OUTCOME FROM USING THEM?

-Steiner said using his nine biodynamic preparations would produce heathier, longer-lasting and more vital crops with an inner capacity to resist all that nature could throw at them.
+The principles of biodynamics say that the nine preparations (conceptualized by Rudolf Steiner) would produce heathier, longer-lasting and more vital crops with an inner capacity to resist all that nature could throw at them.
 As a young man Steiner studied many things, including science and how plants grew.
 He said plants are shaped not just by minerals, tangible molecules like oxygen, nitrogen, hydrogen, carbon and so on coming from the soil, the rain or the air, but by forces.
 Vines put down deep root systems as if the gravity forces were dragging them downwards, whilst they also grow upwards being pulled light and heat forces of the sun.
 Even though we can’t see these forces Steiner said, we ignore them at our peril.
 We have to help plants tap into to these forces because it is in their nature to do this.

 For vineyards the aim is the vines produce grapes with two things